How to feed the world amid COVID and climate crises | DW | 20.01.2021

 In the wake of the COVID-19 pandemic, there is now a far greater focus on monitoring these markets for early detection of pathogens.
 "This fatal situation ... has at least bought to the attention of many that the health of humans, animals and the environment are closely linked," said Björn Niere.

-Wet markets like this one pictured in Calcutta are a common source of food for many across the globe
+Wet markets, like this one pictured in Calcutta, India, are a common source of food for many across the globe

 But in some countries, the sale of some exotic meats, like Pangolin, have been linked to the spread of disease